 - Distribution operating mode is set to Proxy.

+- The MBSF nominates the MBS-4-MC multicast group destination IP address and UDP ports to be used inside the Nmb9 unicast tunnel in the User plane traffic flow information.

-- Session Description Parameters for User Plane (property specific to the distribution method) indicates UDP flow mapping descriptions.The MBSTF provides the MBSTF tunnel endpoint address (property specific to the distribution method) to the MBS Application Provider (AF/AS) and joins the multicast group in the MBSTF traffic flow information (property specific to the distribution method) in order to receive the UDP datagram stream.
+- The MBSTF provides the MBSTF ingest endpoint addresses (property specific to the distribution method) via the MBSF to the MBS Application Provider (AF/AS) in order to receive the UDP datagram stream.

+The MBSTF allocates a UDP reception port for use at reference point Nmb8 and provides the reception UDP port together with the reception IP address to the MBS Application Provider (AF/AS) via the MBSF.
 A unicast ingest packet delivery protocol is established that allows the control of the unicast stream.

 B.3.2 Forward-only mode

 Figure B.3.2-1 illustrates a setup in which the MBS Application Provider (AF/AS) injects multicast IP packets encapsulated in a unicast UDP/IP tunnel directly into the MBSTF.
 The MBSTF decapsulates the multicast IP packets from the tunnel and forwards them unmodified to the MBS Session at reference point Nmb9.